The Beauty Products The Royal Family ACTUALLY Uses

 Long before Cindy Crawford was the face of Revlon and Michael Jordan made Nike famous, royal warrants were the original celebrity endorsement.
-The practice dates back to the medieval times, when tradespeople clamoured to earn the royal seal of approval as a way of signalling to the public that their goods and services were — literally — fit for a king or queen.
+The practice dates back to the medieval times, when tradespeople clamored to earn the royal seal of approval as a way of signaling to the public that their goods and services were — literally — fit for a king or queen.

-But earning the right to display the coveted coat of arms is much more complicated than the Queen recommending her favourite high street shop to a gal pal (which we're sure happens) — it's more like buying a house, rife with bureaucratic processes and dotted lines.
+But earning the right to display the coveted coat of arms is much more complicated than the Queen giving her favorite drugstore a five-star Yelp review — it's more like going to the DMV, rife with bureaucratic processes and dotted lines.
 A company must supply goods and services to the Royal Household for at least five years before it becomes eligible to apply for the warrant, then the application is presented to the Royal Household, then it goes in front of the Royal Household Warrants Committee, where they then decide whether to accept the recommendation.

 After that, things get personal.
 From there it goes to the grantor, one of the three most senior members of the Royal Family, who then signs it.
 The grantor "owns" that warrant, which is why each warrant holder is listed as "by appointment to" a specific member of the household.
 (The Queen, for example, endorses eight different Champagne producers; Prince Charles is partial to just one.)